cyu60/pinata-demo/README.md

-# 🌟 VoiceVault IPFS
+# 🌟 VoiceVault

-A Next.js application for experimenting with decentralized file storage and text-to-speech conversion using Pinata IPFS and ElevenLabs to prep for HackUTD
+A Next.js application for experimenting with cloud storage and text-to-speech conversion using Pinata Storage and ElevenLabs to prep for HackUTD

 ## Features

-- 📁 Upload and store files on IPFS via Pinata
+- 📁 Upload and store files using Pinata as S3 alternative
 - 🔊 Convert text to speech using ElevenLabs
 - 🔐 Secure file storage with JWT authentication
 - 📱 Responsive UI with Tailwind CSS